jgspires/rainbow-breaker/README.md

 ## [**src**](https://github.com/jgspires/block-breaker/tree/main/src):

 Contains the source code of the game.

-This game was developed using HTML5, TypeScript and CSS.
+This game was developed using HTML5, TypeScript, CSS and Node.js.
 Clean Architecture and SOLID principles were used throughout the project as a means of better organizing and more efficiently implementing and updating the code base.

 ## [**imgs**](https://github.com/jgspires/block-breaker/tree/main/imgs):